A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module

-This process can be represented as a swapping tree~\cite{swapping-tqe-22}, which captures the structure of intermediate operations as well as key performance metrics such as generation latency (see Fig.~\ref{fig:tree}).
+This process can be represented as a swapping tree~\cite{swapping-tqe-22}, which captures the structure of intermediate operations and key performance metrics, such as generation latency (see Fig.~\ref{fig:tree}).

 \softpara{Swapping Trees.} An efficient way to generate an \eps over a pair of remote network nodes $(s, d)$ using \epss over network links (i.e., edges) is to: (i) create a path $P$ in the network graph from $s$ to $d$ with \epss over each of the path's edges, and (ii) perform a series of entanglement swapping (ES) over these \epss.
 The \es operations over $P$ can be performed in any order.
 The order can be represented by an \emph{entanglement-swapping tree}.
 Formally, an entanglement-swapping tree is a complete binary tree consisting of two kinds of nodes: \begin{itemize} \item leaves of the form $\id{link}(x_i,x_j)$ representing link \epss, ($(x_i, x_j) \in E(Q)$ ) and \item internal nodes of the form $\id{swap}(x_i, x_j, x_k)$ with $x_i, x_j, x_k \in V(Q)$ representing \epss $(x_i, x_j)$ generated by \es between $(x_i, x_k)$ and $(x_k, x_j)$ at network node $x_k$.
 The two children of such a node will be entanglement swapping trees, each rooted at $\id{link}(x_i, x_k)$ or $\id{swap}(x_i, x_k, \_)$, and $\id{link}(x_k, x_j)$ or $\id{swap}(x_k, x_j, \_)$. \end{itemize}